 We drew some ideas from his 2008 paper “The Triple P: Positive Parenting Program as a public health approach to strengthening parenting” published in the Journal of Family Psychology.
 Here are some tips on how to foster your child’s emotional development, survive the terrible-twos, and actually enjoy this age:

 - Make time every day for talking with your child.
-Give her your undivided attention.
+Give them your undivided attention.

-- Be interested in your daughter’s likes, interests, quirks, and development.
-This might seem intuitive, but plenty of research has shown that being interested and attuned with your child is far more beneficial for her socio-emotional development than trying to be a perfect parent.
+- Be interested in your child’s likes, interests, quirks, and development.
+This might seem intuitive, but plenty of research has shown that being interested and attuned with your child is far more beneficial for their socio-emotional development than trying to be a perfect parent.

-- Have reasonable expectations according to her development and age.
+- Have reasonable expectations according to their development and age.

 - Recognize effort and praise improvements.